-The next display is the result of clicking the child document link <6> in the previous display.
-Since this is the lowest level of the batch message hierarchy, message <6> is a normal HL7 Version 2 message that begins with an MSH segment.
+The next figure is the result of clicking the child document link <6> in the previous figure.
+Since this is the lowest level of the batch message hierarchy, message <6> shown in the following image is a normal HL7 Version 2 message that begins with an MSH segment.

 When you are done viewing messages in the batch message hierarchy, you can close all the pop-up browser windows until the top-level parent document remains in the original Message Viewer window.
 From here, you may return to other Management Portal activities.